ihinsdale/mean-local-auth/README.md

 #### Deploying mean-local-auth for the first time:

-1. Fork the mean-local-auth repo so that you have your own copy.
+1. Fork the mean-local-auth repo, and clone your fork on your local development machine.

+1. Within the project directory, run `bower install` and `npm install` to install dependencies.

 1. On your local development machine, create an RSA keypair for SSHing into the server where you'll deploy mean-local-auth. mean-local-auth assumes this keypair will be called `mean-local-auth` and will be located in `~/.ssh`.
 You can use the following command: